ckeditor/ckeditor5/docs/features/index.md

 ## Looking for more?

-The examples on the left do not present all features included in CKEditor 5.
-For example, some end-user features like undo and redo are quite self-explanatory.
+The examples mentioned above do not present all features included in CKEditor 5, nor does the list on the left panel.
+For example, some end-user features like undo and redo are quite self-explanatory and therefore only mentioned in the keyboard shortcuts guide.

 CKEditor 5 is in active development now and new features are added all the time, while the existing ones are being expanded and improved.
 If you are missing anything in particular, feel free to [suggest a new feature](https://github.com/ckeditor/ckeditor5/issues/new?labels=type%3Afeature&template=2-feature-request.md) and share your feedback with us.
 If it has already been reported by someone else, upvote it 👍&nbsp; to show your support.